open-webrtc-toolkit/owt-server/doc/servermd/AnalyticsServerGuide_en_US.md

 ### Build Docker image

-Follow the Dockerfile from <https://github.com/open-webrtc-toolkit/owt-server/blob/gst-analytics/docker/gst/Dockerfile> to check dependencies for compiling OWT , running OWT and running analytics environment.
+Follow the Dockerfile from <https://github.com/open-webrtc-toolkit/owt-server/blob/gst-analytics/docker/gst/Dockerfile> to check dependencies to compile OWT, run OWT and analytics agent.

-You can refer to <https://github.com/open-webrtc-toolkit/owt-server/blob/gst-analytics/docker/gst/build_docker_image.sh> to build images you need:
+You can refer to <https://github.com/open-webrtc-toolkit/owt-server/blob/gst-analytics/docker/gst/build_docker_image.sh> to build all 4 images we provide, or you can follow commands below to build a single image you need:

-- OWT compile docker environment, it will create an image containing all the dependencies to compile OWT, you can use this image to build OWT package.
+- OWT compile docker environment, it will create an image containing all the dependencies to compile OWT.
+The generated image can be used to build and package OWT.
 ````
 docker build --target owt-build -t gst-owt:build \
     --build-arg http_proxy=${HTTP_PROXY} \